Bleyddyn/Bleyddyn.github.io/_posts/2020-01-14-vae-dropout.md

 # Future

-Ever since I read about them I've been using the SpatialDropout2D layers right after Convolution layers, but maybe I should repeat this experiment with standard Dropout layers.
+Ever since I read about them ([a more recent example](https://gaborvecsei.github.io/Monte-Carlo-Dropout/)) I've been using SpatialDropout2D layers right after Convolution layers, but maybe I should repeat this experiment with standard Dropout layers.

 I could also try with Dropout layers only in the decoder.